adangel/custom-eclipse/README.md

 9. Have a look at the top-level pom.xml file.
 You can specify for which platforms you want to create an own eclipse distribution.
 See the plugin "target-platform-configuration" and the environments configuration.
 10. Execute `mvn clean package`.
 The result is stored under "distribution/target/products/".
-11. Last step: Execute `fix-javagent-paths.sh`.
-This will change the absolute paths to the java agents in "eclipse.ini" to relative ones and repackage the eclipse archives.
+11. Last step: Execute `fix-eclipse-ini.sh`.
+This will change the absolute paths to the java agents in "eclipse.ini" to relative ones and repackage the eclipse archives and also removes the wrong (default) splash screen.
 12. The final result is still stored under "distribution/target/products/".